How many speakers of Ayapa Zoque?

 Who is counting the speakers?

 Since the very first day I did fieldwork in Ayapa, I knew there were more than two speakers since the speakers themselves acknowledged the existence of other speakers.
 However, it is very complex to say in a clear-cut way how many speakers of Ayapa Zoque there really are.
 This is because the use of the language in the village as well as the intergenerational transmission has been almost inexistent for more than 40 years.
 So, how do we identify speakers, and what implications could this have for doing fieldwork?
-In an upcoming paper (Rangel, submitted) I discuss this particularity of highly endangered languages like Ayapa Zoque.
+In a recent paper (Rangel, 2017) I discuss this particularity of highly endangered languages like Ayapa Zoque.